101100/pca9685/README.md

 // Set channel 0 to turn on on step 42 and off on step 255 pwm.setPulseRange(0, 42, 255);

-// Set the pulse length to 1500 microseconds pwm.setPulseLength(0, 1500);
+// Set the pulse length to 1500 microseconds for channel 2 pwm.setPulseLength(2, 1500);

-// Set the duty cycle to 25%
+// Set the duty cycle to 25% for channel 8 pwm.setDutyCycle(8, 0.25);
-pwm.setDutyCycle(0, 0.25);
 ```

 Note that you need to construct the [`i2c`](https://npmjs.org/package/i2c)